chiagia/Projects/README.md

 A collection of small, self-contained Machine Learning and Deep Learning projects, designed to run on a personal laptop and based on public datasets.

-Each project focuses on data preprocessing, model training, evaluation, and interpretation.

 ---